 Originally the Nintendo Switch Pro or Nintendo Switch 2 was thought to be released as soon as mid-2020.

-This builds on the predictions from industry analysts earlier this year.
-Games industry analysts have told GamesIndustry.biz that they believe a Nintendo Switch Pro will launch in 2021.
-Piers Harding-Rolls of Ampere Analysis and Dr Serkan Toto of Kantan Games both predict a ‘Switch Pro’ will release in 2021, although Dr Toto previously predicted the updated Switch would launch in 2020.
+Games industry analysts told GamesIndustry.biz that they believed a Nintendo Switch Pro would launch in 2021.
+Piers Harding-Rolls of Ampere Analysis and Dr Serkan Toto of Kantan Games both predicted a 'Switch Pro' would release in 2021.
+Although Dr Toto previously predicted the updated Switch would launch in 2020.

-NPD’s Mat Piscatella is more cautious about the Switch Pro’s existence, commenting Nintendo’s success in 2021 “will be driven by content and promotional efforts rather than the release of a new iterative model.”
+NPD's Mat Piscatella is more cautious about the Switch Pro's existence.
+He commented that Nintendo's success in 2021 "will be driven by content and promotional efforts rather than the release of a new iterative model."

 READ MORE: Where to buy a LEGO NES kit!